kpilszak/tetris/README.md

 ## General info
 This project is a Tetris game application.
-The main purpose of this game is to to prevent the blocks from stacking up to the top of the screen for as long as possible.
+The main purpose of this game is to prevent the blocks from stacking up to the top of the screen for as long as possible.

 ## Technologies
 Project is created with: